georgepar/slp/docs/modules.md

-# Modules
+# Generic Modules

 Modules implemented in slp.
-This list will get extended with modules geared towards multimodal processing soon.
+These modules can be used as building blocks for more complicated models.

 ::: slp.modules.attention
+::: slp.modules.twowayattention
 ::: slp.modules.classifier
 ::: slp.modules.embed
 ::: slp.modules.feedforward